Ibot-11/Tap-Automatic-Offset-Calibration/README.md

 Pretty much every hotend / nozzle which is conductive.
 Just check the conductivity with a multimeter and also ensure your endstop triggers by bridging the endstop and nozzle with a wire.
 I currently use a Bambu Hotend (Clone) with CHT steel nozzle

 **Does this work with a Klicky probe?**
-No. Only nozzle probes like tap are supported
+No. Only nozzle probes like TAP are supported

 **Why is this a macro and not a python script?**
 Because I have no clue how to code python.
 Also my macro skills are limited.
 Putting together the macros already was a challenge for me.